List of 2015 Indian Premier League personnel changes: Auction

-Summary

 66 players (43 Indians and 23 Overseas) were sold at the auction.
 Yuvraj Singh and Dinesh Karthik fetched the highest bids of ₹ 16 crore and ₹ 10.5 crore respectively.
 Angelo Mathews was the most costly foreign player at ₹ 7.5 crore.
 Many prominent players such as Kumar Sangakkara, Ross Taylor, Alex Hales, Cameron White and Tillakaratne Dilshan remained unsold at the auction.